Ipgen: Generate IP Blocks From IP Templates

 • desc (string): Human-readable description of the template parameter.

-• default (string|int|object): The default value of the parameter.
-The data type should match the type argument.
-As convenience, strings are converted into integers on demand (if possible).
+• default (bool|string|int|dict): The default value of the parameter.
+The type of this should match the type argument.
+For convenience, strings are converted into integers on demand (if possible).

 Example template description file